gcovr/gcovr/doc/source/guide.rst

 - :option:`gcovr --json-summary`
 - :option:`gcovr --coveralls`

+If the value given to the output option ends with a path seperator (``/`` or ``\``) it is used a directory which is created first and a default filename depending on the format is used.

 Note that :option:`--html-details<gcovr --html-details>` overrides any value of :option:`--html<gcovr --html>` if it is present.